 What if I require housing accommodations due to a disability-related reason (e.g., accessible housing, access to a kitchen or single-use bath, visual alarm)?

 Please contact the office of Accessibility Resources (719-227-8285; Armstrong Hall, Room #211; firstname.lastname@example.org).
-In order to allow sufficient time for the College to evaluate and respond to requests for accommodations and to work with Housing and Conferences timelines, please meet with Accessibility Resources no later than March 1 to discuss the request.
-Accessibility Resources and Housing and Conferences will carefully consider each request for accommodations on a case-by-case basis to ensure that students with disabilities have equitable access to the College’s housing resources.
+In order to allow sufficient time for the College to evaluate and respond to requests for accommodations and to work with Housing timelines, please meet with Accessibility Resources no later than February 17 to discuss the request.
+Accessibility Resources and Housing will carefully consider each request for accommodations on a case-by-case basis to ensure that students with disabilities have equitable access to the College’s housing resources.
 Offers for students approved for ADA accommodations will be emailed in March.

 What if I don’t have computer access or won’t be on-campus during my room selection time slot?